 Universities and colleges in Taiwan, similar to those in America, are divided into academic and vocational schools.
 National (government-run) academic universities draw the best students and teachers, and receive substantial funding.
 While positions for teachers with Master’s degrees are still to be found, the emerging trend to secure a teaching position in these universities is the requirement of a doctorate.
 Even though the demand for English teachers in academic universities is growing, most foreign teachers find positions in vocational universities (universities of technology).
 A third option for ESL teachers is the five-year junior college system.
 This system counts three years of high school, along with a two-year associate degree, to be equal to a lesser valued four-year degree.
 While these types of colleges are slowly being phased out, opportunities still exist.

 Classes typically begin in August or September and run through July, with a semester break which usually coincides with Chinese New Year.
 As teachers would need to be settled in Taiwan by end of July, hiring takes place in spring and early summer.

 Private tutoring is something that some ESL teachers do in addition to a formal teaching position; however, as a work visa is required to work legally in Taiwan, and your visa is tied specifically to your school, the ability to tutor privately is often determined at the discretion of the school.
 You should see a clause in your contract that states whether or not you can work outside of your scheduled hours.
 Some contracts clearly disallow tutoring on the side as it is considered to be competition, or at the very least a distraction from school duties.
 Those who do risk private tutoring charge between NT$500 - 1,500 per hour.
-How to Find Jobs Teaching English in Taiwan

 Graduates of Oxford Seminars receive our Job Placement Service with exclusive access to established schools and recruiters around the world.

 There are many other resources available to ESL teachers searching for teaching positions abroad, including:

 Jobs Teaching English in the Summer in Taiwan

 Summer teaching positions in Taiwan do exist; however, rarely are they lucrative or even paying positions.
 Private tutoring can be a good source of income during the summer months.

 There are an abundance of ESL resources on the Internet to help ESL teachers teach English as a Second Language.